THE VOLGA GERMANS IN PORTLAND

 Rev. Gyorog

-Reverend Joseph S. Gyorog born on December 16, 1909 in Unterwart, Austria.
-As a young man he apprenticed as a cabinet maker, a trade that helped him in later year to supply finances for the family.
-He immigrated to Canada when he was 19 years old.
-While working on a farm, he was influenced by the religious life of the family and he committed his life to Jesus Christ and immediately felt the call to to a pastor.
+Reverend Joseph S. Gyorog was born on December 16, 1909, in Unterwart, Austria.
+As a young man, he apprenticed as a cabinetmaker, a trade that later helped him support his family financially.
+He immigrated to Canada at the age of 19.
+While working on a farm, he was influenced by his family's religious life, and he committed his life to Jesus Christ, immediately feeling the call to become a pastor.
 The Rev. and Mrs. J.S.
-Domm in Macoun, Canada invited Joseph to live with them and effectively became his adopted parents.
+Domm in Macoun, Canada, invited Joseph to live with them and effectively became his adopted parents.

-In 1949 Rev. Gyorog was called to the Second German Congregational Church in Portland.
-He and his wife Elsie, daughter Ruth and son Fredrick soon moved to Portland.
+In 1949, Rev. Gyorog was called to the Second German Congregational Church in Portland.
+He and his wife, Elsie, along with their daughter Ruth and son Frederick, soon moved to Portland.
 Rev. Gyorog served the Second German church until 1958.

-In 1958, Rev. Gyorog accepted a call from the Ebenezer German Congregational Church in Portland and served there until his unexpected death in 1984.
-He was the last full time pastor of this church.
+In 1958, Rev. Gyorog accepted a call from the Ebenezer First German Congregational Church in Portland and served there until his unexpected death in 1984.
+He was the last full-time pastor of this church.

-Elsie Gyorog died November 15, 2015 and a memorial service was held at Rivercrest Community Church.
-She was buried with Rev. Gyorog at the Rose City Cemetery in Portland.
+Elsie Gyorog died on November 15, 2015, and a memorial service was held at Rivercrest Community Church.
+She was buried beside Rev. Gyorog at the Rose City Cemetery in Portland.

 Rev. and Elsie Gyorog